mosesmbadi/hl7_astm_parser/README.md

         }'
     ```

-and we get the updated response
+and we get the updated response from the LIS/HMIS

     ```
     {
         "id": 1,